OrakMoya/bjelopic-ingest-station/README.md

  - Ingest files from an ingest volume and organize them into directories dictated by ingest rules
  - Realtime ingest progress and web app state updates using websockets
  - Check for overwrites in target project (optionally overwrite if files aren't equal)
+ - Live update of ingest progress and file copying progress on web UI

 ### Ingest Rule Operations
 #### Mimetype is